 The 10 Essential Laws of Great Field Service Companies

 - Service shall be delivered on time.
-Respect you clients time.
-We all have heard the saying time is the new currency.
+Respect your client’s time.
+We all have heard the saying “time is the new currency.”
 Well this is especially true in today’s day and age.
-As we get increasingly busy, our time becomes that much more valuable.
+As we get increasingly busier, our time becomes that much more valuable.
 Be sure to arrive when you say will.
 What’s on the playing field?
 Just your image, your brand, and bottom line.

 - You must give your client real time updates.
 Keep your clients informed.
 Knowledge is power.
-From sending out reminders the day prior to the appointment to notifications that the crew is on the way.
+From sending out reminders the day prior to the appointment, to notifications that the crew is on the way.
 Follow up with your clients after the service is complete to close the circle, and encourage prompt feedback.
-If there are any problems with the service, the sooner you catch it, the less the problem it will become.
+If there are any problems with the service, the sooner you catch it, the less of a problem it will become.

 - Treat your customer like he is your neighbor.
 I mean a neighbor that you like of course.
-Don’t be a stranger to your client, make sure that they can get answers from a real live human, and get on a first name basis whenever possible.
-Don’t get too personal, but keep it friendly rather than sales’.
+Don’t be a stranger to your client.
+Make sure that they can get answers from a real, live human, and get on a first name basis whenever possible.
+Don’t get too personal, but keep it friendly rather than salesy.

 - Do not isolate your field crew.
-Keeping your team mates up to speed with any updates, add-ons, client instructions is paramount for your success.
+Keeping your teammates up to speed with any updates, add-ons, client instructions is paramount for your success.
 You wouldn’t send a cleaner to a house without a vacuum would you?
-The same is true for information, the more information the crew has the better then will be equipped to to the job, and do it well.
-Your crew is your front line, they are the ones that have the most one-on-one contact with your clients.
-Be sure they are full prepared, each and every time, for each and every assignment.
+The same is true for information, the more information the crew has, the better they will be equipped to to the job, and do it well.
+Your crew is your front line, they are the ones that have the most face-to-face contact with your clients.
+Be sure they are fully prepared, each and every time, for each and every assignment.

 - Customer feedback is an essential tool.
 Post-appointment follow up is essential not only to insure that the client was completely satisfied, but also because it is a valuable tool to grow your business and encourage loyalty.
-ADD LINK TO TESTIMONIALS When asking for feedback be open, honest and never defensive if there is a problem…fix it.
+When asking for feedback, be open, honest, and never defensive.
+If there is a problem…fix it.

 - Your administrative process will not be a nightmare.
 From your dispatch board to closing out an invoice.
-Your system should make your life easier not give you nightmares.
+Your system should make your life easier, not give you nightmares.
 From two way communication between field and office, to real time updates.
-A simplified and quick transaction makes for a far superior customer experience.
+A simplified and quick transaction makes for a far superior customer experience and employee experience.

 - You will smile.
 Your smile is still one of your best tools.
 Over the phone, it can change the tone of your voice.
-In personal, well everyone looks better when they are smiling.
+In person, well, everyone looks better when they are smiling.
 Even on your most stressful days you will smile.
 It is the greatest law of customer service.
-In turn those around you will smile, and life will just float along a little easier.
+In turn, those around you will smile and, life will just float along a little easier.